UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Preidctor_report.md

-The data was processed through the pandas package; EDA was plotted using python the library Altair and the preliminary insights on EDA was using the pandas-profiling package (team 2020) (**vanderplas2018altair?**).
+The data was processed through the pandas package; EDA was plotted using python the library Altair and the preliminary insights on EDA was using the pandas-profiling package \[@reback2020pandas\]
-This report was compiled using an R document file with scripts running via the docopt package (R Core Team 2019), (de Jonge 2020).
-Tables were stored via feather files (with dependency on arrow) and displayed using knitr’s kable function (Wickham 2019), (François et al. 2020), (Xie 2020), (Allaire et al. 2020).
+\[@pandasprofiling2019\] \[@vanderplas2018altair\].
+This report was
+compiled using an R document file with scripts running via the docopt package \[@R\], \[@docopt\].
+Tables were stored via feather files (with dependency on arrow) and displayed using knitr’s kable function
+\[@feather\], \[@arrow\], \[@knitr\], \[@rmarkdown\].
 After tuning the model, we will use test data set to do the final check of the accuracy.
 If the result is not satisfactory, we will make further adjustments based on the new issue found.

 # Results & Discussion

-After we decided to approach our problem as regression issue, we chose to use four typical regression supervised learning models `Ridge`, `OneVsRestClassifier`, `SVC`, and `RandomForestRegressor`(Van Rossum and Drake 2009), (Pedregosa et al. 2011).
+After we decided to approach our problem as regression issue, we chose to use four typical regression supervised learning models `Ridge`, `OneVsRestClassifier`, `SVC`, and `RandomForestRegressor`\[@Python\],
+\[@scikit-learn\].
 To better understand the performance of our selected models, we decided to evaluate negative mean squared error, negative root mean squared error, negative mean absolute error, r squared and MAPE scores given this is a regression issue with multiple feature coefficients.
 The cross-validation scores for each model is summarized in the Table 1.
 We discovered that `RandomForestRegressor` returned the highest cross-validation score, and so next we decided to further tune the `RandomForestRegressor` model via feature selection and hyper-parameter optimization.

 We applied Recursive Features Elimination (RFE) for preliminary feature selections, and limit the number of features as 10 in order to make the